What to Do if Your Car Is Totaled in an Accident

 Can I repair my totaled vehicle?

-A car’s actual cash value may not go far toward buying a replacement vehicle.
+Firstly, you can opt to sell your junk car but the car’s actual cash value may not go far toward buying a replacement vehicle.
 It may be difficult or impossible to replace it with something similar.

 That’s why car owners sometimes choose to keep their totaled vehicle, repairing it using the insurance company payout.
 In this case, the insurance company will give you a salvage certificate noting that the vehicle may not be driven or sold until it’s repaired.
 After it’s repaired, you can get a new title noting that the car has been rebuilt or reconstructed.